MicrosoftDocs/azure-docs-powershell/azps-10.0.0/Az.Synapse/Enable-AzSynapseActiveDirectoryOnlyAuthentication.md

 # Enable-AzSynapseActiveDirectoryOnlyAuthentication

 ## SYNOPSIS
-Enables Azure Active Directory (Azure AD) only authentication for a specific Synapse workspace.
+Enables Microsoft Entra ID only authentication for a specific Synapse workspace.

 ## SYNTAX